Note: see session law sections for effective dates.

 Patients and residents shall have the right to appropriate medical and personal care based on individual needs.
 Appropriate care for residents means care designed to enable residents to achieve their highest level of physical and mental functioning.
 This right is limited where the service is not reimbursable by public or private resources.

 Patients and residents who receive services from an outside provider are entitled, upon request, to be told the identity of the provider.
 Residents shall be informed, in writing, of any health care services which are provided to those residents by individuals, corporations, or organizations other than their facility.
 Information shall include the name of the outside provider, the address, and a description of the service which may be rendered.
-In cases where it is medically inadvisable, as documented by the attending physician in a patient's or resident's care record, the information shall be given to the patient's or resident's guardian or other person designated by the patient or resident as a representative.
+In cases where it is medically inadvisable, as documented by the attending physician or advanced practice registered nurse in a patient's or resident's care record, the information shall be given to the patient's or resident's guardian or other person designated by the patient or resident as a representative.

 (a) Patients and residents shall have the right to participate in the planning of their health care.
 This right includes the opportunity to discuss treatment and alternatives with individual caregivers, the opportunity to request and participate in formal care conferences, and the right to include a family member or other chosen representative, or both.
 In the event that the patient or resident cannot be present, a family member or other representative chosen by the patient or resident may be included in such conferences.
 A chosen representative may include a doula of the patient's choice.